-This is a book packed full of lesson ideas, exercises and tips for teaching English to teenage students.
-This book goes much further than simply telling you what to do and how to do it.
-It looks at the why.
-It explains the deeper rationale for decisions we might make as well as exploring the underlying principles and factors that can make or break a lesson.
+This practical book (shortlisted for the ELTons) goes much further than simply telling you what to do and how to do it.
+It also looks at the why.
+It explains the deeper rationale for decisions we might make, as well as exploring the underlying principles and factors that can make or break a lesson.

 Each chapter follows the same pattern:

 - Each begins with a Discussion of a certain facet of teaching teens.
 Chris Roland identifies key issues and outlines situations he has experienced in his own teaching.
 He also draws upon writers and trainers who have played a role in his own development.

 - In the second part of each chapter, Practical applications, the discussion takes a more hands-on turn.
 Here, Chris Roland outlines some classroom applications and techniques which you can use in the classroom.

 - Each chapter ends with three summary sections.
 The Questions for reflection box helps summarise the chapter.
 The Things to try box suggests ideas for small scale projects, action research or professional development for you to try.
 Finally, the Things to share box contains prompts to help you exchange ideas.

 Understanding Teenagers in the ELT Classroom is part of Pavilion ELT’s Teaching English series.
 Chris Roland is also the author of two other books for young learners: Structuring Fun for Young Learners in the ELT Classroom and Structuring Fun for Young Language Learners Online.

 “The book is packed with personal anecdotes and illuminating transcripts of real teacher-student exchanges.
 Often inspirational, it is written from the heart.
 Essential for those who teach teenagers.
 Highly recommended.” – Pete Sharma, EL Gazette (469), March 2020.
 You can read the full review here.